Conflicts in public procurement

 - Political versus value of money approach

 - Interest of Central government versus regional/local governments

 Already the base for the EU directives for public procurement can be a source of conflicts as the EU directives are derived from the five pillars of the Rome Treatise.
 These pillars are the base for the EU common market and none of them directly deals with public procurement.
 The EU directives, hence, also national public procurement laws, are there in order to fulfill the political goals of the common European market, which can be in conflict with economical and/or political goals of member states.

-During the last couple of years, there has been a tendency to include more and more political goals into public procurements, such as environmental and societal considerations.
-This can result in higher prices paid by the public sector compared with similar procurements in the private sector.
-The decision makers at local level are elected and should represent the interest of their communities andvoters, which includes promoting regional/local companies and economic development.
-This task can sometimes get into conflict with public procurement law or the political goals of a central government.
+During the last couple of years, there has been a tendency to include more and more political goals into public procurements such as environmental and societal considerations.
+This can result in higher price paid by the public sector compared with similar procurements in the private sector.

 Place, publisher, year, edition, pages